are here: Research

-Videos are available of Professor Medina talking about her book at the Berkman Center for Internet and Society at Harvard Law School and the Department of Computer Science at the University of Chile.
+Videos are available of me talking about the book at the Berkman Center for Internet and Society at Harvard Law School, the Department of Computer Science at the University of Chile, and the conference Strata+Hadoop World.
 Reviews of the book are available here.

 • I was a lead author for the International